aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to XLTX or Online App" h2="Export ODT to XLTX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily incorporate ODT to XLTX conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a comprehensive set of features that can be used to create, manipulate, convert and render a wide range of document formats.

+The process of converting ODT to XLTX involves two simple steps.
+Firstly, Aspose.Words for .NET API can be used to export ODT to HTML.
+This API provides a wide range of features that can be used to create, manipulate, convert and render a wide range of document formats.
+It also provides a powerful set of features that can be used to manipulate and convert documents from one format to another.

+Once the ODT document is converted to HTML, Aspose.Cells for .NET Spreadsheet Programming API can be used to convert HTML to XLTX.
+This API provides a comprehensive set of features that can be used to create, manipulate, convert and render a wide range of spreadsheet formats.
+It also provides a powerful set of features that can be used to manipulate and convert spreadsheets from one format to another.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to XLTX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, developers can easily incorporate ODT to XLTX conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a comprehensive set of features that can be used to create, manipulate, convert and render a wide range of document and spreadsheet formats.
+It also provides a powerful set of features that can be used to manipulate and convert documents and spreadsheets from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}